csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

     * Memory operations
     * Kernel execution
     * Streams and events (HIP)
-* Asynchronous function calls calls (HIP) or `nowait` clause (OpenMP) are required to overlap work
+* Asynchronous function calls (HIP) or `nowait` clause (OpenMP) are required to overlap work

 # Multi-GPU, one GPU per thread

 * One GPU per CPU thread
-    * I.e one OpenMP CPU thread per GPU being used
+    * Eg, one OpenMP CPU thread per GPU being used
-* HIP API is threadsafe
+* HIP and OpenMP APIs are threadsafe
     * Multiple threads can call the functions at the same time
 * Each thread can create its own context on a different GPU
     * `hipSetDevice()` or `omp_set_default_device()` set the device and create a context per thread
-    * Easy device management with no changing of device
+* From the point of view of a single thread, the implementation closer to a single-GPU case
-* Communication between threads becomes a bit more tricky
+* Communication between threads still not trivial

-# Peer access (HIP)
+# Direct peer to peer access (HIP)

 * Access peer GPU memory directly from another GPU
     * Pass a pointer to data on GPU 1 to a kernel running on GPU 0